BobDotCom/growstocks/README.rst

 Using Async
 ###########
-To use in an async context, just use the imports below and make sure to await the functions marked as coroutines.
+To use in an async context, just use the import below and make sure to await the functions marked as coroutines.

 .. code-block:: python

     import growstocks.aio as growstocks